ActewAGL: History

-ActewAGL and their predecessors have been supplying energy and essential services to the Canberra region for over 100 years.

 ActewAGL was formed in October 2000 as a joint venture between the Australian Gas Light Company (AGL) and ACTEW Corporation, a government-owned enterprise of the ACT Government.

 In 2000, ActewAGL entered into a contract with ACTEW Corporation for the management and operation of the water and sewerage network of the ACT and surrounding area.
 In February 2004, ActewAGL entered into a management agreement with TransACT Capital Communications Pty Ltd.

 In October 2006 ActewAGL's business was reorganised, creating separate retail and distribution entities.
 AGL and ACTEW Corporation continued as the partners for the retail business and Alinta and ACTEW Corporation became partners of the distribution business.
 Alinta changed its name in August 2008 to Jemena.

 In June 2012, ACTEW Corporation did not renew ActewAGL's water and sewerage management contract.